 At Anthem, we understand how important it is to earn trust.
 Accountability and ethical behavior are central to our culture.
 We conduct our business from a core of financial integrity and operational control, and we believe the only results worth having are those achieved with integrity and a commitment to excellence.

 Anthem places a high priority on strong corporate governance measures.
 We take great care to ensure that we follow the securities laws, the rules and regulations set forth by the Securities and Exchange Commission and the guidelines set forth by the New York Stock Exchange.
-And our executive officers, employees and Board of Directors are governed by Anthem’s Standards of Ethical Business Conduct.
+And our executive officers, associates and Board of Directors are governed by Anthem’s Code of Conduct.

 Board of Directors